fortinet-fortisoar/solution-pack-fortinet-advisor/docs/usage.md

 - Use the enriched reputation information to inform your security analysis and response actions.
 Incorporate the data into your workflow to enhance decision-making and threat management.

 Enriching indicators is a critical task for understanding threat levels within FortiSOAR.
-By following the outlined steps and leveraging the FortiAI assistant’s capabilities, users can effectively retrieve and utilize the latest reputation information to support their security operations.
+By following the outlined steps and leveraging the FortiAI assistant's capabilities, users can effectively retrieve and utilize the latest reputation information to support their security operations.

 ## Escalating an Alert To Incident